-If you have positive or negative experiences, or know of other insurers we should be mentioning, please let us know.
+If you have positive or negative experiences with those still insuring, please let us know.

 If you've time, brokers can give advice on what policy to pick, and they often have connections with various insurers so might be able to offer you a special deal.

 Your best option will be to find a broker who's a member of the British Insurance Brokers' Association, who'll be able to help you find the right product.

 Once you know your cheapest price, hunt down any cashback deals.
 If you're new to cashback sites, make sure you read our Top Cashback Sites guide for pros and cons before using them.